Film Talks with Fest Filmmakers

-Join Festival filmmakers Steven Richter (Birds of Neptune), Leslie Epperson (Many Bones, One Heart), Meryl Goldsmith (The Syndrome) and Jim Lounsbury (Love Is Now) in a lively discussion about the ups and downs of indie filmmaking on Saturday, April 18, 11am at Connect, 33 South 5th Avenue.
+Join Festival filmmakers in a lively discussion about editing and the relationship between editor and director on Saturday, April 24, 11am at Connect, 33 South 5th Avenue

 Welcome to the 2015 Arizona International Film Festival